amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Back on the EC2 instance you logged into, navigate to the workshop3/code/monolith folder and build your Docker image.
 The build command below corresponds directly with the one that you got just a minute ago.

 <pre>
-$ cd amazon-ecs-interstella-workshop/workshop3/code/monolith
+$ cd monolith
-$ docker build -t interstella-monolith .
+$ docker build -t monolith .
 </pre>

 *You'll see some red error-looking messages.
 Don't worry about them*